akash-network/node/_run/lite/README.md

-# Tutorial: "Lite" configuration
+# Dev Environment: "Lite" configuration

-This example showcases Akash blockchain operations with a single-node network.
+The _Lite_ development environment builds a single-node network for testing blockchain operations.

+An Akash Provider Daemon may optionally be run, but it will not execute workloads for leases that it acquires.

 The [instructions](#runbook) below will illustrate how to: